NVIDIA/go-dcgm/CONTRIBUTING.md

-# Contribute to the GPU Operator Project
+# Contribute to the DCGM Golang Bindings

-Want to hack on the NVIDIA Container Toolkit Project?
+Want to hack on the NVIDIA DCGM Golang Bindings Project?
 Awesome!
 We only require you to sign your work, the below section describes this!

 ## Sign your work